pablo-chacon/dede-protocol/README.md

 **Peer-to-Peer Parcel** -> Pickup -> Dropoff -> Delivery confirmation.

-It implements the core rails that any delivery app, marketplace, or logistics platform can build on top of without dictating UI, routing logic, or business models.
+**Defi/CeFi Agnostic:**
+Easy integration of delivery settlement for apps, fintech providers, and payment platforms within existing workflows.

-This repository contains only the immutable smart contracts, the deploy script, and the mock token used in tests.
+**This repository contains only the immutable smart contracts, the deploy script, and the mock token used in tests.**

 ---